 The rest of the day was spent looking at the other exhibits on the airfield.
-There was a static display of a running Roll-Royce Griffon (38 litres of V12 snarling fury) and a partly restored Mark IX Spitfire which, for a donation of £1 towards her restoration (I gave £5 — hey, it's a Spitfire!), you could sit in the cockpit and wonder how on earth pilots managed to get the ruddy thing off the ground without giving themselves neck ache.
+There was a static display of a running Roll-Royce Griffon (38 litres of V12 snarling fury) and a partly restored Mark IX Spitfire which, for a donation of £1 towards her restoration (I gave £5 — hey, it's a Spitfire!), you could sit in the cockpit and wonder how on earth pilots managed see enough over the engine to get the ruddy thing off the ground without giving themselves neck ache.

 Finally, it was time to go.
 I said my goodbyes to the friends I had made over the two days and with legs aching from all the tramping about I had done, and ears still ringing from the sound of the Merlin, I climbed into a taxi to begin my journey home.